 Time Out London 50 essential sci-fi films—A selection of some of the most important science-fiction films, including every Star Trek film and only one Star Wars film.
 This link is from the Internet Archive.

-Time Out The 101 best movie sex scenes of all time—A list of the top NSFW scenes of all time.
+Time Out The 101 best movie sex scenes of all time—A list of the top NSFW scenes of all time with NSFW illustrations.

 Time Out The 50 best uses of songs in movies